yogesh-hack/techbooklibrary/README.md

 - 📖 Browse a catalog of books with cover images, titles, authors, and prices.
 - 📥 Upload books with PDF files and cover images.
 - 📝 Edit and delete book records.
-- 📚 Read books online or download them.
+- 📚 Read books online.
 - 🎨 Responsive design using Bootstrap 5.
 - 🧪 Uses demo/static data (no actual database required).